JetBrains-Research/Lupa/python-analysers/src/main/kotlin/org/jetbrains/research/lupa/pythonAnalysis/callExpressions/README.md

 #### 4. Set up a virtual environment (Optional)

 The virtual environment is necessary to resolve external dependencies in project.
-If you don't set up it, you can not extract libtaties' names for functions and classes calls.
+If you don't set up it, you can not extract libraries' names for functions and classes calls.

 Run the following command to set up a virtual environment: